jsprada/python-gaming.com/readme.md

 #####Additions
 Currently, only pygame exists.
 Other libraries need to be filled in.
 Any GUI that makes a game in Python is welcome here.

+#####Financial
+The server is under Digital Ocean and cost $120/annually to be up and running.
+The domain name cost about $15/annually.
+These costs are currently covered for the first year, but after still needs support.
+Otherwise the site could not exist.
+Any donations can be given via [paypal donations](http://python-gaming.com/donations.shtml) to the user metulburr of whom the digital ocean account the site is under.
+All donors get added to the donor wall.
+If you wish to remain anonymous, describe so in the note section of paypal donation.